-- The UE in RRC_INACTIVE or RRC_IDLE state compares the reference report ID in SIB9 (or lack of reference report ID) with locally stored reference report ID to determine if it had retrieved the last available clock quality information already.
-The reference report ID consists of the scope of the report ID and an Event ID (an integer).
-Scope should support providing clock quality for all the cells within a single NG-RAN node.
+- If supported, the UE in the RRC_INACTIVE or RRC_IDLE state compares the reference report ID in SIB9 (or lack of reference report ID) with its locally stored reference report ID to determine whether it has the lastest available clock quality information already or it needs to transit to the RRC_CONNECTED state to retrieve it.
+A reference report ID consists of a scope of the TSS and an Event ID.
+The Event ID is an integer indicating that the clock quality information change has been detected by a gNB.
+A scope of the TSS supports providing TSS information for a group of cells within a single gNB.

-Editor's note: Support for scope of the report ID for a group of cells within a NG-RAN node or a group of cells across NG-RAN nodes depends on RAN2/3 feedback.
-If supported, how TSCTSF determines the impacted UE is FFS.

-- If the UE is instructed by AMF (via Registration or the UE Configuration Update procedure) to reconnect to the network in the case when the UE determines that report ID has changed, the UE in RRC_INACTIVE or RRC_IDLE state reconnects to the network.
-After the UE has reconnected to the network, the NG-RAN uses unicast RRC signalling to provision the clock quality information to the UEs.
+- If the UE is instructed by AMF (via the Registration procedure, the UE Configuration Update procedure, or via DL NAS TRANSPORT message) to reconnect to the network in the case when the UE determines that the reference report ID has changed or based on UE local configuration, the UE in the RRC_INACTIVE or RRC_IDLE state, if supported by the UE, reconnects to the network.
+RAN may delay or prioritize UE’s transition to the RRC_CONNECTED state using the UAC framework [28], i.e., UEs are not expected to transition to the RRC_CONNECTED state immediately after determining that the clock quality information has changed and receiving instructions from the AMF.
+After the UE has reconnected to the network, the gNB uses unicast RRC signaling to provision the clock quality information to the UEs.

-The network timing synchronization status information from NG-RAN or UPF/NW-TT to the TSCTSF can contain the following information as described in the Table 5.27.1.12-1.
+The network timing synchronization status information from gNB or UPF/NW-TT to the TSCTSF may contain the following information as described in the Table 5.27.1.12-1.
+However, it is up to gNB to determine whether to provide its timing synchronization status reporting and which of the information elements to include in the TSS report to the TSCTSF, i.e., based on the implementation gNB may report all, some, or none of the information elements from Table 5.27.1.12-1.

-Table 5.27.1.12-1: Information elements contained in NG-RAN or UPF timing synchronization status information
+Table 5.27.1.12-1: Information elements that gNB or UPF/NW-TT timing synchronization status information may contain (all optional)